Yass Landcare has launched Round 4 (2023) of the popular Paddock Tree Project!

-For the past several years, Yass Landcare Group has run the Yass Paddock Tree Project.
-The project is aimed at re-establishing paddock trees in the Yass Valley Local Government Area.
+Yass Landcare Group is offering 1-50 trees and guards per property to re-establish paddock trees in the Yass Valley Local Government Area.

-Participants are required to 1) become a member of a Yass area Landcare group if they are not already; 2) co-invest $15 per sheep-proof guard and $20 per cattle/horse-proof guard; and, 3) provide three steel posts per guard.
+In each round, landholders are invited to submit an Expression of Interest.
+Participants are required to co-invest $15 per sheep-proof guard and $20 per cattle/horse-proof guard, and provide three steel posts per guard.
 The guards are strong and top-quality to withstand pressure from stock and wildlife!
+You can read more about the co-investment model here.

 Benefits for wildlife